HugoGW/3D-Foucault-s-pendulum/README.md

 $$

 Then, we animate our pendulum in function of time by using FuncAnimation from the matplotlib.animation library.
+The animation includes the dynamics of the pendulum and the path of the pendulum on the ground (in blue) to make the motion of the mass more visual.

 For the following simulation, I took :